Information for Prospective Authors

 - At the review stage, footnotes are preferable to endnotes and are more likely to be read

 The Review Process

 The Publications Program generally commissions two reports on each manuscript considered for publication.
 If the reports are favorable, the author is shown copies (sans information that might identify the reviewer) and asked to respond to the readers’ comments.
-The reports and the author’s response are then sent to the members of the Publications Executive Committee, who will discuss and vote on the project in a bi-annual meeting.
+The reports and the author’s response are then sent to the members of the Publications Executive Committee, who will discuss and vote on the project.

 Prospective authors should expect the review to take a minimum of three to four months; it may well take longer.
 Be advised that the Publications Program cannot guarantee that the review process will be quick or that the reports will recommend publication, nor do favorable reports necessarily mean that the Publications Executive Committee will vote to accept the manuscript for publication in its series.